Managing your money when you return to Ireland

 Your tax residence and domicile are taken into account for a number of taxes in Ireland.

 Your tax residence depends on the amount of days you spend in Ireland in a tax year.
+Staying for 183 days or more in Ireland in the tax year automatically makes you a tax resident of Ireland.
 If you return to Ireland and plan on staying permanently, Ireland is your domicile (home) for tax purposes.

 Some taxes you may have to pay in Ireland include: